DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 ```

 ### - ZeroConfServiceBrowser
-The ZeroConfServiceBrowser class offers a possibility to browser available services in a given domain of a certain type.
+The ZeroConfServiceBrowser class offers a possibility to browse services of a certain type within a given domain.

 Depending on the type of framework, ZeroConfServiceBrowser can be imported using one of the following ways: